21st Century Earth History

 The exact date and the era of the "late 20th century" were stated in the TOS episode and the movie, respectively.
 However, interestingly on both occasions the time of the Eugenics Wars was also referred to as "200 years ago".
-The background of this discrepancy is easy to explain, considering that originally TOS was intended to take place about 100 years earlier than the later established date of 2265 -- in which case it would be correct that 200 years have passed since the late 20th century.
-The way TOS is set now we may either accept the absolute dates with the difficulty of justifying the divergence between Khan's and the real timeline, or we may go with the relative dates which could be better harmonized with other Trek events of the late 20th and the 21st century.
+The background of this discrepancy is easy to explain, considering that originally TOS was intended to take place about 100 years earlier than the later established date of 2265 - in which case it would be correct that 200 years have passed since the late 20th century.
+With TOS set in the 23rd century, we may either accept the absolute dates with the difficulty of justifying the divergence between Khan's and the real timeline, or we may go with the relative dates which could be better harmonized with other Trek events of the late 20th and the 21st century.

 1996 Earth's Eugenics Wars are over, as Khan Noonien Singh is overthrown.
 Khan escapes on a DY-100 class sleeper ship named S.S.
 Botany Bay with 96 of his fellow genetic supermen (TOS: "Space Seed", "Star Trek: The Wrath of Khan").

 Obviously neither genetic engineering nor space travel is that far advanced in our real world, and the political events haven't taken place either.
 There was a model of the DY-100 with booster rockets in Rain Robinson's office in VOY: "Future's End", but nothing else related to the Eugenics Wars seemed to exist in this episode which was -except for Starling's Chronowerx- exactly the same as the 1990s as we know them.